department-of-veterans-affairs/vets-website/docs/schemaform/form-config.md

   // Schema definitions that can be referenced on any page.
 These are added to each page's schema
   // in the reducer code, so that you don't have to put all of the common fields in the definitions
   // property in each page schema.
+  // In a schema's properties, there are references: "homePhone": { "$ref": "#/definitions/phone" }
+  // In the config file, the definition for phone would then need to be added into
+  // defaultDefinitions for it to be parsed correctly and added to homePhone
   defaultDefinitions: {},

   // Object containing the configuration for each chapter.
 Each property is the key for a chapter